 He married Della Irene Kuhns (1888-1987) at Lehighton on Oct.
 19, 1915, when he was age 37, and she 26.
 She was the daughter of William S. and Mary Alice (Rhoads) Kuhns of Lehighton.
 He marked his occupation as "printer" on his marriage license.

-They had two children, Alice Kannapel and William Miner.
+They were the parents of two children, Alice Kannapel and William Miner.